News

 Children love to read stories about kids like themselves in familiar contexts before they engage with more abstract texts that broaden their horizons.
 Getting more of these stories to children in a language they speak at home and already understand - is one of the main drivers behind the Aweh! foundation phase reading scheme.

 Initially launched four years ago in isiXhosa, isiZulu and English First Additional Language.
-The reading scheme has been well received, loved and contributing positively to developing reading for meaning among its users.
+The reading scheme has been well received, loved and contributed positively to developing reading for meaning among its users.
 Aweh! is now also available in Sesotho, Setswana and Sepedi,” says Lucia Ndabula, OUPSA national education manager.

-The series title — Aweh, is based on urban SA slang and indicates a friendly and informal greeting, much like “howzit”.
+The series title — Aweh!, is based on urban SA slang and indicates a friendly and informal greeting, much like “howzit”.

 The readers are available for purchase by schools and suitable for reading at home – or wherever else a learner might feel most comfortable when learning to read.
 For more information contact us; click the link https://bit.ly/3Y5NKTh